We may earn affiliate commissions for the recommended products. Learn more.

 Antivirus

 The antivirus situation is tricky on both fronts.
-Firstly, neither Identity Guard nor LifeLock provide antivirus services on their identity theft protection plans.
-Although Identity Guard offers a Safe Browsing mode that offers limited phishing protection, it doesn't come close to fully-developed antivirus capabilities.
+Firstly, neither Identity Guard nor LifeLock provides antivirus services on their identity theft protection plans.
+Although Identity Guard offers a Safe Browsing mode that offers limited phishing protection, it doesn't come close to fully developed antivirus capabilities.

 You can get an antivirus to supplement LifeLock's identity theft protection plans as a separate subscription.
 The Norton 360 with LifeLock is its feature-rich cybersecurity bundle that includes an antivirus.
 You can upgrade to Norton 360 with LifeLock to combine both services into 1.